 If you live with hidradenitis suppurativa and your body weight is a contributor to your disease, GLP-1 therapy is worth a conversation with your clinician.
 The relationship between obesity, systemic inflammation, and HS is well established.
 Meaningful weight loss reduces flare frequency and severity for many patients.
 GLP-1 medications are the most effective pharmacologic tool currently available to help you get there, and they may be doing additional anti-inflammatory work beyond the weight loss itself.

-At KindleeRx, our clinicians evaluate your full medical history, your current HS care, and your goals to determine whether GLP-1 therapy is appropriate.
-Treatment includes a real clinician decision, ongoing monitoring, and clinical support so the program supports your skin, not just the scale.
+A clinician should evaluate your full medical history, your current HS care, and your goals to determine whether GLP-1 therapy is appropriate.
+Good care includes clinician oversight, ongoing monitoring, and clinical support so the treatment supports your skin, not just the scale.

 Frequently Asked Questions